So much to do, to write about--so little time. For people

 group said I needed a vampire running alongside the car in the

-opening scene) while I devoted my time to a narrative
+opening scene) and devoted my time to a narrative non-fiction

-non-fiction account of a one-room school born in a chicken coop
+account of a one-room school born in a chicken coop in my great

-in my great grandfather's cherry orchard in 1927.
-Great Aunt
+grandfather's cherry orchard in 1927.
+Great Aunt Marion

-Marion Parsons devoted her life to making the school one of
+Parsons committed her life to making the school one of the

-the highest-ranked in the country.
-My account of this unique
+highest-ranked in the country.
+My account of this unique story,

-story, The Brass Bell, reveals why people who are now in
+The Brass Bell, reveals why nearly 90 years later those who

 Sahalie Publishing Company